MohamedBu/CodepathIOSPreWork/README.md

 - [ ] 1.
 User can tap a button to change the color of the background view
 - [ ] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
 - [ ] 4.
-Any stylistic changes that are not default options (Comment this here)
+Any stylistic changes that are not default options